Post-Graduate Fellowship Sponsorships Starting Fall 2018

 Applicants should obtain a primary source of funding.
 The Brennan Center may supplement funding source based on amount.
 Full employee benefits are available.

-Applications are due by 5pm on Monday, June 26, 2017 although applications will be considered on a rolling basis until candidates are selected.
+Applications will be considered on a rolling basis until candidates are selected.
 Applicants are strongly encouraged to submit their applications early, and with enough time to comply with other funding deadlines.

 If you have difficulty uploading these items as one document, you may also e-mail them to firstname.lastname@example.org, with “Fellowship Sponsorships 2018” in the subject line, after registering in the online system.